To Play or Not to Play: There Are Questions

 In a well-designed class, all the major muscle groups are targeted.
 With a successful musical Pilates class, quality of the workout can be favorably enhanced.
 The variety of musical selections, anticipation in motivational or favorite songs, and change in mental attitude can positively affect a workout.
 More importantly the mental stimulation of remembering the number of repetitions and exercise sequence is a bonus.
 Focusing on perfecting Pilates exercise to music will take your mind and body to a lyrical high!

 Valentin started dancing at age four and has been moving with passion and creativity ever since.
 Her performing career includes dancing professionally, being a cheerleader, winning aerobic competitions and, most recently, being a key member of Pilates Performance with Elizabeth Larkam.
-She has also managed Group Exercise at ClubSport Pleasanton, authored articles, presented at IDEA and Body Mind Spirit, produced the Body Revival Fitness Convention and is a faculty member of Balanced Body University®.
+She has also managed Group Exercise at ClubSport Pleasanton, authored articles, presented at IDEA and Body Mind Spirit, produced the Body Revival Fitness Convention and is a Balanced Body Master Instructor.